shockscript/spec/src/overview.md

 ## eXtensible Markup Language

-ShockScript incorporates eXtensible Markup Language (XML) expressions suitable for implementing user interfaces, and also includes capabilities for users interested on XML data processing.
+ShockScript incorporates eXtensible Markup Language (XML) expressions suitable for implementing GUIs, and also includes capabilities for users interested on XML data processing.

+For the Jet Engine, XML expressions create Fuse nodes.

 ## Events